ben-var/RickrollError/README.md

 # RickrollError
-This will display a JFrame with a rickroll gif and the music
+This will display a JFrame with a rickroll gif and the music <br>
 ![alt text](rickroll.GIF "Logo Title Text 1")